 Marko Vukic, DDS

 Dr. Marko Vukic is an excellent expert in the filed of prosthetics, endodontics and conservative dentistry.
-His longtime experience in working with patients from all around Europe makes him the best counselor for Your problem.
-All your questions concerning dentistry or arrival to Dental Studio Vukic can be raised directly to dr. Vukic!
+His longtime experience in working with patients from all around Europe makes him the best counselor for your problem.
+Feel free to ask dr. Vukic all your questions concerning dentistry or arrival to Dental Studio Vukic!

-Should it come to the appearance of periodontitis, it is necessary to seek professional advice from a dentist as soon as possible.
-Based on the state of progress of the disease, the dentist will determine the course of treatment and explain what the best course of action is.
+In case of periodontitis, you should seek professional advice from a dentist as soon as possible.
+Based on the progress of the disease, the dentist will determine the treatment and explain what the best course of action is.
 The therapy always commences with the removal of the tartar and plaque build-up since they are primary causes of the disease.
-Besides the removal of the cause, it is also necessary to perform a deep cleaning of the gingival pockets.
-If the disease is in an advanced stage of development, anti inflammation medicine will be prescribed and there might even be a need for a surgical removal of the diseased gums.
+Apart from removing causes, it's also necessary to perform a deep cleaning of the gingival pockets.
+If the disease is in an advanced stage, anti inflammation medicine will be prescribed and there might even be a need for a surgical removal of the diseased gums.
 If the treatment starts on time, the chances for a complete recovery are mainly good.

-As well as with caries, maintaining a good oral hygiene is of a crucial importance since it is the best protection from periodontitis.
-Regular tartar and plaque removal from the surfaces of the teeth has to be left to an experienced dentist.
-It would be best to perform the removal twice a year in order to achieve the highest level of protection.
+As with caries, maintaining a good oral hygiene is crucial since it's the best protection from periodontitis.
+Regular tartar and plaque removal from the teeth surface has to be left to an experienced dentist.
+It would be best to remove it twice a year in order to achieve the highest level of protection.

 Frequently asked questions

 1. What are the causes of periodontal disease?

 Periodontitis is primarily caused by poor oral hygiene and bad lifestyle habits.
 Among other significant causes are smoking and teeth grinding.

 2. If I am suffering from periodontitis, will I feel any pain?

 Periodontitis is a type of disease which does not cause any pain.